-What do an FBI agent, Rocket Scientist, Accountant, Canadian Mountie, Interior Designer, Police Dispatcher, Girl Scout, Egypt Tour guide and Painter have in common?
+What do an FBI agent, Rocket Scientist, Accountant, Canadian Mountie, Interior Designer, Police Dispatcher, Girl Scout, Egypt Tour guide, and Painter have in common?
 Each is a past or present student of the floral design workshops held with Flower Duet.
 Every month over the next year, we are going to be featuring our amazing, talented floral design students and how their relationship with flowers has changed.
 We hope you’ll find their experience inspiring, too!

 Floral Design Student Tina C.

 “I’ve had such an amazing experience training with Casey and Kit from Flower Duet.
-These ladies are amazing teachers and I’m so lucky to be student.
+These ladies are amazing teachers and I’m so lucky to be the student.
 They’ve made me much more confident and my skill set has improved tremendously.
 My approach to flowers has changed to an educated one.
 I no longer roll the dice hoping I pick the right flowers, I know I am.
 I’ve been training with them for close to a year now and every time I take a class or join them downtown I learn something new.
 I now design with confidence, excitement and even more passion than before!
-I can’t express how valuable their design classes have been to me and my growth as fellow designer.
+I can’t express how valuable their design classes have been to me and my growth as a fellow designer.
 These Sisters are the Best of the Best.”

 Tina C., Senior Marketing Coordinator and Floral Designer